lkw809/Test/README.md

 <!-- badges: end -->

-The goal of project is to …
+The goal of project is to interface R with GitHub!

 What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: